ClemensElflein/openmower.de/content/en/docs/Knowledge-Base/rtk-base-setup/_index.md

 - You have to set up the logging of your position as mentioned above by activating "file service".
 You need to wait for a day or week to be able to average all the values to get a high detailed position.
 - Next step will be added soon.

+Thanks to Stefl and all the contributors of RTKBase and the used recources.